 In any case, you are certainly not required to renew your F-1 entry visa in order to maintain status within the United States.

 If you travel outside the United States after your F-1 visa expires, but you haven't yet completed your studies, you will need to apply for a new visa stamp before you can reenter in F-1 status.
 This shouldn't be a big deal, assuming no major changes in your financial and academic situation.
 You will go to your local U.S. consulate to request this, as explained next.

 The only way to get a new visa stamp is to apply for one at the United States embassy or consulate in your home country.
 The process will be similar to the one you went through to get your initial visa stamp.

 You will have to again demonstrate that you have the intent to return home when you complete your studies and that you have liquid assets with which to fund your studies and living expenses.
 You will also have to show that you have been maintaining your F-1 status by making normal progress towards your academic degree.

 Always check the website for your embassy or consulate for additional information about the application process.

-A lot of students ask about applying for a new visa stamp in a third country, such as Canada or Mexico.
-You might have this option, but it is normally not a good idea to use it, because there is always the risk that your application can be delayed.
+A lot of students ask about applying for a new visa stamp in a convenient third country, such as Canada or Mexico.
+You might have this option, but it is normally not a good idea to use it.
+There is always the risk that your application will be delayed.
 This will be problematic if you do not have the authorization to remain in that third country for an extended period of time.

-It is important to know some of the more common reasons for falling out of F-1 status, as many of them can easily be avoided.
-These include, but are not limited, to:
+It is important to know some of the more common reasons for falling out of F-1 status, as many can easily be avoided.
+These include, but are not limited to:

-Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of the issue.
-For example, you should know whether or not you need more time to complete your degree before your Form I-20 expires.
+Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of an issue.
+For example, you should know whether or not you are ill and need to reduce your course load, or you need more time to complete your degree before your Form I-20 expires.
 Once you are aware of this possibility, make arrangements with your DSO for a timely extension.